SR5-FoundryVTT/SR5-FoundryVTT/README.md

 - Equipping items have certain effects.
   - Armor - Calculates Armor value
   - Device - Calculates Matrix attributes in the matrix tab
-  - Cyberware - Caluclates Essence attribute
+  - Cyberware - Calculates Essence attribute and have actions
 ### Magic Tab
 - Only shows if actor is set as Awakened
 - Powers and Spells are displayed here.